Death of Jimi Hendrix: Early morning

 When ambulance crew members Reg Jones and John Saua arrived at the Samarkand, the door to the flat was wide open, the gas fire was on, the curtains were drawn, and the apartment was dark.
 The crew called out several times, but after receiving no response, they entered and found Hendrix alone in bed.
 Dannemann was nowhere to be found.
 According to Jones: "Well, we had to get the police, we only had [Hendrix] and an empty flat, so John ran up and radioed, and got the aspirator ...
 It was horrific.
 He was covered in vomit.
 There was tons of it all over the pillow—black and brown it was.
 His airway was completely blocked all the way down ...
 We felt his pulse ... [shone] a light in his eyes.
 But there was no response at all."
 At 11:30 a.m., police officers Ian Smith and Tom Keene responded to a call for police assistance from the ambulance control centre.
 Jones commented: "Once the police arrived, which seemed like no time at all, we got [Hendrix] off to hospital as quick as we could."

 The ambulance crew left the hotel at approximately 11:35 a.m. to take Hendrix to St Mary Abbots Hospital and they arrived at 11:45 a.m.
 Medical registrar Martin Seifert stated: "Jimi was rushed into the [resuscitation] room.
 He was put on a monitor, but it [ECG trace] was flat.
 I pounded his heart [CPR] a couple of times, but there was no point, he was dead".
 According to Seifert, the attempt to resuscitate Hendrix lasted "just a few minutes".

 The surgical registrar, John Bannister, commented: "He was cold and he was blue.
 He had all the parameters of someone who had been dead for some time.
 We worked on him for about half an hour without any response at all."
 Bannister pronounced Hendrix dead at 12:45 p.m., on Friday, September 18, 1970; he was 27 years old.
 He later stated: "On admission he was obviously dead.
 He had no pulse, no heartbeat, and the attempt to resuscitate him was merely a formality."
 (Note: Hendrix tour manager Gerry Stickells identified the body sometime around 12:00 p.m.
 Until Sticklles' identification, neither the police, doctors, nor ambulance crew knew that the patient was Hendrix.)

+Dr John Bannister has stated that the Jimi Hendrix murder theory is plausible due to the volume of wine both on Hendrix's corpse and in its stomach and lungs.
+"The amount of wine that was over him was just extraordinary.
+Not only was it saturated right through his hair and shirt but his lungs and stomach were absolutely full of wine.
+I have never seen so much wine.
+We had a sucker that you put down into his trachea, the entrance to his lungs and to the whole of the back of his throat.
+We kept sucking him out and it kept surging and surging."